qbizzle68/sattrack/docs/coordinates.md

 *method* `coordinates.`**getSubPoint(position, jd)**
 - Return the geo-position directly underneath a satellites position at a given time.
-- The magnitude of the position vector does not matter, only its direction.
+- Only the direction of the position vector is significant, not its magnitude.
 - The elevation of the returned GeoPosition object is always 0.

 ## Coordinates objects